The top 10 health benefits of eating eggs

 Eggs Raise HDL (The “Good”) Cholesterol

 Eggs are a good source of HDL (high-density lipoprotein) cholesterol, which is often referred to as the “good” cholesterol.
 The yolks of eggs are full of good cholesterol that can reduce your risk of heart disease and stroke.
-In addition, the high levels in this dairy product help remove harmful LDLs from arteries while transporting them to be broken down by our bodies within liver cells where they will then get excreted out!
+The high levels in this dairy product help remove harmful LDLs from arteries and transport them to liver cells for breakdown and excretion.

 Eggs are Linked to a Reduced Risk of Heart Disease: